 Use the split sides of an Easter egg to help students better visualise the numerator and denominator of fractions.
 Hide the plastic Easter eggs around the classroom or outside, making sure each egg contains a fraction piece (e.g. 1/2, 1/4, 3/4, etc.).

 Once all eggs have been found, have students work in pairs or small groups to match the fraction pieces together and represent them visually on paper using markers and scissors.
-Have each group present their fractions and discuss any similarities or differences between the visual representations.
+Have each group present their fractions and discuss similarities or differences between the visual representations.

 Bunny Origami Activity

 Take a mindfulness break with your students with some origami time that helps them learn about 2D shapes!
 This fun bunny rabbit origami may not scream ‘Easter,’ but that is exactly what we love about it.
-This maths activity it’s a nice way to bring some Easter maths practice into the classroom in a way that isn’t focused on the holiday — making it more inclusive.
+This maths activity it’s a nice way to bring some Easter maths practise into the classroom in a way that isn’t focused on the holiday — making it more inclusive.

 Print a copy of the step-by-step rabbit origami instructions for each student to follow along.